KaptainWutax/BiomeUtils/README.md

 This library aims to give easy access to the different biomes generations of Minecraft.
 It is not direct copy of Minecraft source code as it has been rewritten from the ground up with optimizations in mind.

+We support release 1.0 to release 1.16.5 (no snapshot support)

 ------

 # A few words